wardstoneX/Autonomous-Driving-Simulaton/README.md

 Refer to the [Python client README](python_client/README.md) for further options.

-## Running the TRENTOS application
+## Starting the TRENTOS application

 Mount the SD card, then copy over the files: